 Accreditation serves several important functions in addition to providing insight into the quality of education offered by a community college.
 In order to receive federal financial aid, students must attend an accredited school.
 Accreditation is also required in order for colleges to receive funding from many state and federal resources.
 When transferring from one school to another, admissions policies often require transfer credits to be from an accredited program.
 Additionally, state licensure boards, such as those for social services, teaching, dental, medical, and other professional fields, require an applicant to have graduated from an accredited institution.
 Employers will often examine the credentials of job applicants to determine whether they graduated from an accredited institution as well.

 This video explains what accreditation is and why it is so important.

 Criticisms of the Current System

-The bureaucracy involved in meeting compliance with accreditation is also an oft pointed to flaw of the current system.
+The bureaucracy involved in meeting compliance with accreditation is also oft pointed to flaws in the current system.
 Education professionals decry the time, money, and energy that must be spent trying to meet the requirements of an accrediting body whose decisions are neither transparent nor publicly debatable.
 These precious resources, they argue, should be used instead to improve the quality of education delivered to students.

 Whether changes to the process of accrediting community colleges come from current accreditors, the states, or the federal government, one thing is clear: the current system faces much criticism at all levels.
 In order to ensure community college students receive a quality education in today’s high-tech, distance learning, and competency-based environment, new criteria for “quality” will have to be implemented.